Pontefract cake: Health warning

 In 2004, healthcare professionals warned against overindulgence in Pontefract cake after a 56-year-old woman was admitted to hospital following an overdose.
 The woman consumed about 200 g daily, leading to dangerously low potassium levels and subsequent muscle failure.
 Earlier in 2004, the European Commission had recommended limiting consumption of the active ingredient, glycyrrhizic acid, to 100 mg or less per day.

 Literary references

-In Elizabeth Gaskell’s 1866 novel Wives and Daughters, Mr Gibson, the local doctor and one of the main characters, says in discussion with the father of one of his apprentices:
+In Elizabeth Gaskell's 1866 novel Wives and Daughters, Mr Gibson, the local doctor and one of the main characters, has the following exchange with the father of one of his apprentices:

-“Must my boy make the pills himself then?” asked the major ruefully.
+"Must my boy make the pills himself then?" asked the major ruefully."To be sure.

-“To be sure.
 The youngest apprentice always does.
-It’s not hard work.
-He’ll have the comfort of thinking he won’t have to swallow them himself.
-And he’ll have the run of the pomfret cakes, and the conserve of hips, and on Sundays he shall have a taste of tamarinds to reward him for his weekly labour at pill making.”
+It's not hard work.
+He'll have the comfort of thinking he won't have to swallow them himself.
+And he'll have the run of the pomfret cakes, and the conserve of hips, and on Sundays he shall have a taste of tamarinds to reward him for his weekly labour at pill making."